 - Metabolic acidosis (base deficit of 10 mmol/L or greater).

 - Local signs of infection - eg, affecting the skin or eye.

-In those under three months old, temperature should be taken by an electronic thermometer in the axilla.
+In those under four weeks old, temperature should be taken by an electronic thermometer in the axilla.
 A fever of 38°C or more in this age group indicates high risk of serious illness.